 As a long-time skeptic of the “miasma” theory of disease transmission, John Snow — then a 41-year-old physician — wanted a more complete explanation for why some people get sick and others do not.
 Germ theory was still several years away, so many of the explanations we would give today weren’t even considered back then.

 In order to determine the true cause, Snow collected data on who was sick and where they lived.
 He found that the largest number of cholera cases were concentrated around the Broad Street water pump.
+Pumps of that time were vastly different from today’s technologically advanced models.
 His finding suggested that contaminated water, not “bad air”, was responsible for outbreaks.
 He quickly made an appeal to the British government, and his data-based argument was convincing enough that they decided to disable the pump.
 Within a week, new cases of cholera had plummeted.
 Afterwards, the government carried out an investigation of the area around the water pump and (unsurprisingly) found that it was situated next to an old cesspool, all but confirming that the disease had traveled through the water supply.

 This discovery was a major blow to the miasma theory of disease transmission, but more important was Snow’s method for uncovering the truth about the cholera outbreak.
 He took an unbiased approach to collecting and interpreting data and tried to understand the geographic and cultural mechanisms at play without resorting to preconceived beliefs.
 His success opened the floodgates for modern day epidemiology.